philc/book-notes/an elegant puzzle - will larson.md

       * "This isn't a one-time tool, but rather a great exercise to run once a year to identify things you could be delegating.
 This helps nurture an enduring organization, and also frees up time for you to continue growing into a larger role."
+* Tools (chap 3)
+  * Intro to systems thinking
+    * Causes of events are more subtle than they appear.
+They're the result of a system.
+    * Stocks: quantities.
+The accumulation of events over time.
+    * Flows: changes to stocks.
+They are rates.
+Inflows and outflows.
+  * Skepticism of guiding engineers through the standard career ladder
+    * "Chasing the next promotion is at best a market on a mass-produced treasure map."
+    * Instead, try to go somewhere that's disproportionately valuable to you.
+What skills does this person want?
+Identify their gaps and work on those skills.
+  * His general outline for presenting to senior leadership
+    * 1) Tie topic to business value.
+1-2 sentences.
+Why should we care?
+    * 2) Establish historical narrative.
+How things are going, how we got here.
+    * 3) Explicit ask from the audience.
+1-2 sentences.
+    * 4) Data-driven diagnosis.
+A few paragraphs.
+    * 5) Decision-making principles.
+Your mental model.
+    * 6) What's next and when it will be done.
+    * 7) Return to explicit ask.